Orlando Drug Possession Lawyers

 When is Drug Possession a Misdemeanor?

 Drug possession charges can be classified as misdemeanor possession or felony possession.
-In most cases, your charges depend on the amount of drugs in your possession.
+In most cases, your charges depend on the amount of drugs alleged to have been in your possession.
 Once you exceed a certain amount, your charges are automatically upgraded to the felony level.

 In most cases, if you are found with up to 20 grams of marijuana, you can be charged with a first-degree misdemeanor.
 For other illegal substances, more than 10 grams is automatically a third-degree felony.
 If you are found with more than 10 grams of a Schedule I drug, you could be charged with a first-degree felony.